ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 - NAMD uses the X-PLOR switching function

 ### Truncation of the Electrostatic Interactions
+Electrostatic interactions occuring over a long distances are known to be important for biological molecules.
+Electrostatic intractions decay slowly and simple increase of the cutoff distance to account for long range interactions can dramatically raise computational cost.
+In periodic simulation systems the most commonly used method for calculation of long-range electrostatic interactions is particle-mesh Ewald.
+In this method, the electrostatic interaction is divided into two parts: a short-range contribution, and a long-range contribution.
+The short-range contribution is calculated in real space.

 ### Specifying Cutoff and Neighbour Searching Methods